 Thank you for your interest in participating in the WIN Mentoring Program!
 See below for a full description of the program, mentor requirements, and application process to participate.

 The link to the application is at the bottom of this page.

-Please email Aylin Kim, Manager of Entrepreneurship, with any questions.
+Please email Aylin Kim, Director of Entrepreneurship, with any questions.